2cd/debian-museum/Readme.md

     ver=sid
 }

-# debian sid supports a very large number of architectures, not all of which are listed here.
+# Debian sid supports a very large number of architectures, not all of which are listed here.
 rv64=linux/riscv64
 x86=linux/386
 x64=linux/amd64